Don’t like the thought of Botox or dermal filler? Here’s a natural alternative: Platelet Rich Fibrin (PRF) treatment.05/04/21

 What skin issues does PRF or PRP treat?

 It’s a great natural alternative to Botox, dermal fillers and mesotherapy as it improves photo damage, fine lines, scars, pigmentation, poor skin texture and hair loss.
-In particular crepey skin under the eyes, around the lips and crowsfeet can be dramatically improved.
+In particular crepey, loose and dark skin under the eyes and crowsfeet can be dramatically improved.
 It is helpful for the general texture and turgor of the skin.

 It is also a good combination treatment to be used alongside other aesthetic treatments like Botox, dermal fillers, thread lifts etc.